Yelp/osxcollector_output_filters/README.md

 ```

 ## Filter Configuration
 Many filters require configuration, like API keys or details on a blacklist.
 The configuration for filters is done in a YAML file.
 The file is named `osxcollector.yaml`.
-The filter will look for the config file in:
+The filter will look for the configuration file in:
 - The current directory.
-- The user's home directory
+- The user's home directory.
-- The path pointed to by the environment variable OSXCOLLECTOR_CONF
+- The path pointed to by the environment variable `OSXCOLLECTOR_CONF`.

 A sample config is included.
 Make a copy and then modify if for yourself:
 ```shell